neidlinger/neidlinger.github.io/project3.md

 ## Design

 This program starts by crawling through each given html page, and the pages linked inside the html pages given, and determines whether or not the tags are correctly balanced.
-If it comes accross a page that is not correctly balanced then it deems the entire page given as unbalanced as well.
-It still crawls through the rest of the program though to determine how many pages can be visted.
-If from the main page it vists another page that then visits another page it will go as deep as possible and count all the layers.
-It outputs the page being parsed, whether it is balanced or not, and how many pages can be visted.
+If it comes across a page that is not correctly balanced, then it deems the entire page given as unbalanced as well.
+It still crawls through the rest of the program though to determine how many pages can be visited.
+If from the main page it visits another page that then visits another page it will go as deep as possible and count all the layers.
+It outputs the page being parsed, whether it is balanced or not, and how many pages can be visited.
 Figure 1 shows everything balanced correctly with figure 2 showing if a page is off.

 ![screenshot](images/htmlParser/1.png)
 Fig 1.
 All parses pass